 Joseph Gordon Levitt plays Joe, a Looper in 2044.
 He is a kid, only concerned with himself and the present.
-He carries out his job with efficiency, but knows that one day this will all end.
+He carries out his job with efficiency but knows that one day this will all end.
 All the Loopers live for the moment and seem to be addicted to some drug that is administered to the eyes.
-It is unclear of what this drug does specifically, but I would wager that it does what every other drug does, and makes you feel good.
-Loopers are troubled kids (and there seems to be a lot of them in the future) who are taken in by the syndicate, trained, paid and given an identity.
-There is a scene where Joe and another Looper, Kid Blue (Noah Segan) discuss the merits of this gun over that.
-This scene is not only reminiscent of Cherry and Matt in Red River (1948), it continues the long tradition of weapon as phallus.
+It is unclear what this drug does specifically, but I would wager that it does what every other drug does and makes you feel good.
+Loopers are troubled kids (and there seems to be a lot of them in the future) who are taken in by the syndicate, trained, paid, and given an identity.
+There is a scene where Joe and another Looper, Kid Blue (Noah Segan), discuss the merits of this gun over that.
+This scene is not only reminiscent of Cherry and Matt in Red River (1948), it continues the long tradition of weapons as phallus.
 A man is only as good as long as his gun shoots straight and clean.

 One morning Joe shows up to the usual spot in the Kansas cane fields where his targets appear for dispatch.
 The target is late.
 The target has never been late.
 Then the target appears.
 It is future Joe from 2074.
-We know it’s future Joe because it’s Bruce Willis and we are not stupid.
-Joe knows that it’s his future self because he knew this day would be coming.
-When Loopers are no longer deemed useful, they are sent back in time to be killed and disposed by their past self.
-This is called “closing the loop”.
-Joe hesitates and Old Joe is prepared and gets the better of Joe and escapes.
+We know it’s future Joe because it’s Bruce Willis, and we are not stupid.
+Joe knows that it’s his future self because he knew this day would come.
+When Loopers are no longer deemed useful, they are sent back in time to be killed and disposed of by their past self.
+This is called “closing the loop.”
+Joe hesitates, and Old Joe is prepared and gets the better of Joe and escapes.

 Johnson, much like John Ford and Anthony Mann before him, is critical of violence while employing it.
 Consider the depiction of violence in two scenes: Old Joe storming headquarters and Old Joe killing the potential Rainmaker.
 In the first scene, Bruce Willis does what Bruce Willis does best and kills a lot of guys.
-The camera moves are precise, the editing is energetic.
-Willis mugs in close-up, loads up with two guns and dismantles the place bottom to top.
-The violence is brutal and the body count is high.
+The camera moves are precise; the editing is energetic.
+Willis mugs in close-up loads up with two guns and dismantles the place from bottom to top.
+The violence is brutal, and the body count is high.
 Willis emerges unscathed, his shirt soaked in his victim’s blood.
-Jeff Daniel’s watches on monitors as Old Joe systematically dismantles his entire army of Loopers.
-The gunshots are deafening and the music is blasting.
-They are the bad guys, they deserve it.
+Jeff Daniels watches on monitors as Old Joe systematically dismantles his entire army of Loopers.
+The gunshots are deafening, and the music is blasting.
+They are the bad guys; they deserve it.

 Looper is far from perfect, and not everything works.
-Gordon-Levitt’s prosthetic can sometimes look very fabricated and, well, prosthetic Paul Dano’s character and performance seems to be out of place, as he does in most films he’s in.
-The voice-over sounds nice and has a decent hard-boiled edge to it, but mostly provides us with information we don’t really need, or get elsewhere.
-There is also some plot threads that seem to be left-overs from previous drafts: the eye-drop drug that apparently had hold of Joe for the better part of his life, the fascination with France and the desire to move to Paris which quickly became Shanghai for budgetary reasons.
+Gordon-Levitt’s prosthetic can sometimes look very fabricated and, well, prosthetic Paul Dano’s character and performance seem to be out of place, as he does in most films he’s in.
+The voice-over sounds nice and has a decent hard-boiled edge to it, but mostly provides us with information we don’t really need or get elsewhere.
+There is also some plot threads that seem to be leftovers from previous drafts: the eye-drop drug that apparently had hold of Joe for the better part of his life, the fascination with France, and the desire to move to Paris, which quickly became Shanghai for budgetary reasons.
 Luckily, none of these things get in the way of the character development, action, or plot of the story.
-It is a testament to Johnson, and the performances he gets out of his actors that not everything needs to tie up nicely to seem like it is.
+It is a testament to Johnson and the performances he gets out of his actors that not everything needs to tie up nicely to seem like it is.
 If Johnson is going to get any credit for the success of this film, it should be for his ability to find what is important and focus his camera on that.